0x4447/0x4447_product_s3_email/README.md

 }
 ```

-Remember that the `from` field must contain the domain you added to SES.
+Remember that the `from` field must contain the domain you previously added to SES.
 You won't be able to send emails from unverified domains.

 # Backup old emails

-A bonus feature of this stack is the possibility to process manually uploaded emails.
-This is possible thanks to the event driven nature of the stack.
-Just upload the raw email in the `TMP/email_in` folder, and your emails will be processed automatically.
+Bonus feature: Thanks to the stack's event-driven nature, it's possible to process manually uploaded emails.
+Simply upload the raw email to the `TMP/email_in` folder, and your emails will be processed automatically.

-The only prerequisite is that the email file needs to be the raw representation of the email itself.
-For example: files ending in `.eml` are nothing more than a txt file with the raw content of the email.
+The only prerequisite is that the email file has to be the raw representation of the email itself.
+For example, files ending in `.eml` are nothing more than txt files containing the raw content of the email.

-Which means you can just upload those files straight up to the S3 bucket.
+This means you can just directly upload those files to the S3 bucket.

 # Pricing

-All resources deployed via this stack will potentially cost you money.
-But you'd have to do the following for this to happen:
+While all resources deployed via this stack could potentially cost you money, you'd have to do the following for that to happen:

-- Invoke Lambdas over 1,000,000 times a month
+- Invoke over 1,000,000 Lambdas per month
-- Send and receive over 1000 emails a month
+- Send and receive over 1000 emails per month
 - Perform over 10,000 Get and Put operations and over 2000 Delete operations in your S3 Bucket
 - Exceed 100 build minutes on CodeBuild
-- $1 per active CodePipeline (must run at least once a month to be considered active)
+- Run at least one active CodePipeline per month at $1 (must run at least once a month to be considered active)

 The only payment you'll encounter from Day One is an S3 storage fee for emails and CodePipeline artifacts.

 # How to work with this project

-When you want to deploy the stack, the only file you should be interested in is the `CloudFormation.json` file.
-If you'd like to modify the stack, we recommend that you use the [Grapes framework](https://github.com/0x4447/0x4447-cli-node-grapes), which was designed to make it easier to work with the CloudFormation file.
+When you want to deploy the stack, the `CloudFormation.json` file is the only file you should be interested in.
+If you'd like to modify the stack, we recommend using the [Grapes framework](https://github.com/0x4447/0x4447-cli-node-grapes), which we designed to make it easier to work with the CloudFormation file.
 If you'd like to keep your sanity, never edit the main CF file 🤪.

 # The End

 If you enjoyed this project, please consider giving it a 🌟.
-And check out our [0x4447 GitHub account](https://github.com/0x4447), where you'll find additional resources you might find useful or interesting.
+And be sure to check out our [0x4447 GitHub account](https://github.com/0x4447), which contains additional resources that you might find useful or interesting.

 ## Sponsor 🎊